A Travel Price Comparison for Families, Couples, and Backpackers Tulum vs. Tamarindo for Attractions, Nightlife, Beaches, and Couples

 Tulum is a popular choice for travelers.
 People enjoy relaxing at one of the resorts.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-You'll find nightlife and food around the scenic destination of Tamarindo.
+You'll find nightlife and food around the chill destination of Tamarindo.
 Most people come for the beaches.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 For some great organized tour ideas, see The Best Family-Friendly Tours to Mexico, The Best Historical Tours in Mexico, The Best Luxury Tours to Costa Rica, and The Best Budget Tours to Costa Rica.